Research Policy Handbook

 3. Career Development Awards

-Researchers who are not members of the Academic Council or the MCL faculty may be approved to serve as PIs on a class of projects generically referred to as Career Development Awards, whose stated purpose is to advance the individual's scientific career.
-Such petitions may be approved if the project is to be carried out under the mentorship of an established faculty or MCL investigator who is named in the proposal, and if the project can be conducted within the overall intellectual scope and laboratory space of the faculty mentor.
+Researchers who are not members of the Academic Council or the UML faculty may be approved to serve as PIs on a class of projects generically referred to as Career Development Awards, whose stated purpose is to advance the individual's scientific career.
+Such petitions may be approved if the project is to be carried out under the mentorship of an established faculty or UML investigator who is named in the proposal, and if the project can be conducted within the overall intellectual scope and laboratory space of the faculty mentor.
 Often in these cases the awards cover only the individual's salary and incidental expenses, but not incremental staff or students.

 Career Development PI Waiver requests are subject to the following:

-1. Written approval of the faculty supervisor (who must be a member of University Tenure Line, Medical Center Line, or Nontenure Line professoriate), the relevant department chair, center or institute director (if no departmental resources are to be used), and the appropriate school Dean’s Office.
+1. Written approval of the faculty supervisor (who must be a member of University Tenure Line, University Medical Line, or Nontenure Line professoriate), the relevant department chair, center or institute director (if no departmental resources are to be used), and the appropriate school Dean’s Office.

 2. A guarantee of space and resources for the duration of the grant by the faculty mentor or department chair.

 3. The understanding that the grant may not, under any circumstances, support a graduate student.
-If the grant will have funding to appoint a postdoctoral scholar, the waiver recipient would be responsible for the day-to-day research supervision of the work of the postdoctoral scholar; however, the overall career mentoring of the supported postdoctoral scholar would be the responsibility of an Academic Council or Medical Center Line faculty member.
+If the grant will have funding to appoint a postdoctoral scholar, the waiver recipient would be responsible for the day-to-day research supervision of the work of the postdoctoral scholar; however, the overall career mentoring of the supported postdoctoral scholar would be the responsibility of an Academic Council or University Medical Line faculty member.

 4. Expanded Career Development Awards